 In a systematic review and meta-analysis, Conde-Agudelo and Romero found that changes in transvaginal ultrasonographic cervical length over time was not a clinically useful test to predict preterm birth in women with singleton or twin gestations.[30]
 Rather, a single cervical length measurement that was obtained between 18 and 24 weeks of gestation appeared to be a better test to predict preterm birth than changes in cervical length over time.

 Perform lumbar puncture in premature infants with positive blood cultures and in those who have clinical signs of central nervous system infection.
-Although the decision to perform lumbar puncture in extremely low birth weight (ELBW) premature infants may be a difficult one because of their size and the surrounding clinical circumstances, when feasible, lumbar puncture should be performed because this will help in determining the duration of antibiotic therapy.
+Although the decision to perform lumbar puncture in extremely low birth weight (ELBW) premature infants may be a difficult one because of their size and the surrounding clinical circumstances, when feasible, lumbar puncture should be performed if CNS infection is suspected because this will help in determining the duration of antibiotic therapy.

 In cases of prematurity, consider consulting with a developmental specialist.
 The risk of neurodevelopmental problems occurs as gestational age and birth weight decrease.